honsdomi/DBdealer/Readme.md

 Hi everyone!

-This is our great project :D
+This is our great project.

-We are trying to make a database, yey.
+We are trying to make a database.

 It's about dealing cars.

-##yolo #swag #bro